 - The most important thing we can do to protect our birds from mites is to prevent them from ever getting into the birdroom in the first place.
-The principle of quarantine is the most effective measure that we can take, but it requires self-discipline and consistent management.
-The main avenues by which mites gain access to stock is via second-hand or borrowed equipment: sheds, cages, carrying boxes, show cages and even cardboard boxes used for transporting birds; all are capable of bringing mites or their eggs into your birdroom.
+The quarantine principle is the most effective measure that we can take, but it requires self-discipline and consistent management.
+The main avenues by which mites gain access to stock is via second-hand or borrowed equipment: sheds, cages, carrying boxes, show cages, and even cardboard boxes used for transporting birds; all are capable of bringing mites or their eggs into your birdroom.
 All second-hand or borrowed equipment should be sprayed with a pyrethrum-based aerosol to kill active mites, but this will not destroy un-hatched eggs.
 Cages should be blow-torched to destroy eggs and sprayed with a persistent insecticide like Malathion (Duramitex).
-Obviously, re-painting after spraying and blow-torching will give a near-absolute guarantee of protection.
+Re-painting after spraying and blow-torching will give a near-absolute guarantee of protection.
 When birds return from a show, there is a good chance that mites can be brought into your birdroom, on the birds, on the cages, and in the show-cases.
 So a ‘mini-quarantine’ procedure should be used with show teams, at least spraying the birds and cages with pyrethrum.

 - The second avenue is, of course, new birds themselves, which should never be brought into direct contact with your stock without a period of quarantine.
 New birds should be closely inspected for feather-lice, Northern mites, and scaly leg mites, before being purchased, in the original breeder’s premises.
-Holding the bird near one’s ear will also reveal the tell-tale signs of wheezy breath and clicking which should make you suspect Canary Lung Mites.
+Holding the bird near one’s ear will also reveal the tell-tale signs of wheezy breath and clicking, which should make you suspect Canary Lung Mites.
 Of course, if a bird has any of these indications, it would be best not to buy at all!
 But even if everything seems healthy, you should spray and dust the bird with pyrethrum as soon as you get it home and place it in a quarantine cage, preferably in a different room from your main birdroom.

-- The third avenue by which mites can get access is via wild birds which may visit your aviary, or as wind-blown migrants.
+- The third avenue by which mites can get access is via wild birds, which may visit your aviary or as wind-blown migrants.
 If you have ever seen a barley field when a combine harvester is working, you will see clouds of dust billowing for hundreds of yards downwind.
 Millions of grain mites and harvest mites will be floating around in those clouds, and there is not a great deal you can do about it if you live in a countryside area.